TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
-*Section-ID*: Map-ID of cross-section <br>
+*Section-ID*: ID of cross-section <br>
 *y\_original*:	Values of sediment fraction for different size classes of the cross section in the sub-basin’s reservoir \[-].
 The total number of sediment size classes is previously specified in the file ```do.dat```.

 Example: This optional file allows specifying detailed data on size distribution of original bed material for the calculation of water routing through the sub-basin’s reservoir.
-If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, assuming that no sediment was deposited the sub-basin’s reservoir previously; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”Map-ID”.dat``` is not given).
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 was divided into 53 cross sections.
+If this file is not found in the folder reservoir, there are two possibilities: sediment routing through the sub-basin’s reservoir is computed anyway, assuming that no sediment was deposited the sub-basin’s reservoir previously; or a simplified modelling approach for the calculation of sediment balance is assumed (if the file ```cross_sec_”ID”.dat``` is not given).
+The reservoir located at the outlet point of the sub-basin with the ID 60 was divided into 53 cross sections.
 The first row holds values of sediment fraction for seven sediment size classes of cross section 1 (0, 0, etc).
 The second row holds values of sediment fraction for seven sediment size classes of cross section 2 (0.0307, 0.0115, etc).
 All cross sections of the sub-basin’s reservoir must be entered in the file.
-Sub-basins with data on size distribution of original bed material must be entered in different input files (e.g. ```sizedist_sec_60.dat``` referred to sub-basin with Map-ID 60).
+Sub-basins with data on size distribution of original bed material must be entered in different input files (e.g. ```sizedist_sec_60.dat``` referred to sub-basin with ID 60).
 Sub-basins without outlet reservoirs or those without measured data on size distribution of original bed material must not be entered.

 **12)** ```main_channel.dat``` <br>
 (optional)